ilpropheta/playground-ot4mmv6n/markdowns/exercise3.md

 };
 ```

 Once you have packed your values into `tuple`s, it's like having a "list" at compile-time.
-You can do manipulations, concatenation, search, etc.
+You can do manipulations, concatenation, search, etc, and the operations are not limited to what the language provides: as usual, we have a very sophisticated generic programming environment where we can craft our own functions and code generators.

 ## Hands on!